shuaiOKshuai/Tail-GNN/README.md

 ### Note:
 - We utilize utils/data_process.py to prepare different datasets into the input format.
-To run model on your datasets, please refer to utils/data_process.py to process data to input format.
+To run the code on your datasets, please refer to utils/data_process.py to process the corresponding datasets into the input format.
 - For Email dataset, we utilize the same data split as reported in meta-tail2vec [this link](https://github.com/shuaiOKshuai/meta-tail2vec).
+- For Amazon, note that we utilize a ~1M size graph in the experiments, not the original ~2M one.

 ## Cite